Refugees in Nepal: Rohingya refugees from Myanmar

-Afghan refugess
+Afghan refugees

 Afghan refugees started arriving Nepal via India after American Occupation was replaced by Taliban administration in Afghanistan in 2021.
 They entered from Indian border.
 They are staying under supervision of UNHCR.
 It is expected that more Afghans will enter Nepal who are currently stationed in Delhi.

 Other Refugees

 Although Nepal is home to some 800,000 stateless residents, the exact number of refugees is uncertain because Nepal is not a signatory of the 1951 U.N.
 Convention Relating to the Status of Refugees that ensures the legal status and economic rights of refugees.
 Nepal’s National Unit for the Coordination of Refugee Affairs has requested that the UNHCR not recognize additional cases of urban refugees within its borders in an effort to prevent Nepal from becoming a safe haven for illegal immigrants.
 Among the 600 refugees already recognized are mostly Pakistanis and few Somalis, many of whom belong to the Ahmadiya community that fled religious persecution in Pakistan, while the Somalis have been a victims of human trafficking.